Eomys/pyleecan-doc/tuto.add.slot.rst

 ##################################
-How to add a new slot in Pyleecan?
+How to add a new slot in Pyleecan
 ##################################
 Introduction
 ============